NishitaAmoli/Getting_Started/README.md

 Find Nth tribonacci number.
 Digit traversal (print individual digits of num in reverse order).
 Count digits that divides number completely.
+Check if given number is an ARMSTRONG number or not.